Jim Gordon Biography, ‘Drums & Demons,’ Coming From Author Joel Selvin

 Share This:

-More from the publisher’s announcement: John Lennon, George Harrison, Eric Clapton, Tom Petty, Frank Zappa, Steely Dan, Ringo Starr, Harry Nilsson, and many more, knew Gordon for his superior playing, extraordinary training and technique, preternatural intuition, perfect sense of time, and his “big fill”―the mathematically-precise clatter that exploded like detonating fireworks on his drum breaks.
+And from the publisher’s announcement: George Harrison, Eric Clapton, Tom Petty, Frank Zappa, Steely Dan, Ringo Starr, Harry Nilsson, and many more, knew Gordon for his superior playing, extraordinary training and technique, preternatural intuition, perfect sense of time, and his “big fill”―the mathematically-precise clatter that exploded like detonating fireworks on his drum breaks.
 And as award-winning journalist Selvin reveals, the story of Jim Gordon is the most brilliant, turbulent, and wrenching rock opera ever.

 This riveting narrative follows Gordon as the very chemicals in his brain that gifted him also destroyed him.
 His head crowded with a hellish gang of voices screaming at him, demanding obedience, Gordon descended from the absolute heights of the rock world―playing with the most famous musicians of his generation―to working with a Santa Monica dive-bar band for $30 a night.